domialex/Sidekick/README.md

 ## DO NOT PLAY HARDCORE
 Related issues #295

-Sidekick currently can crash and lag out your whole system.
+Sidekick currently can crash and lag out your whole system for 2-3 seconds.
 We are working on a fix.
 But for the time being, We encourage you to not play hardcore with Sidekick.
 Use another tool.

 Sorry for the inconvenience.